 The Ouroboros is a powerful ancient symbol that represents the cyclical nature of life, death, and rebirth.
 Depicted as a serpent or dragon consuming its own tail, the Ouroboros embodies the idea of an eternal, unending cycle.

-Many cultures, including those of ancient Egypt and Greece, have used this symbol to signify infinity and the continuous process of growth and transformation.
+Many cultures, including those of ancient Egypt and Greece, have used it as one of the symbols for growth to signify infinity and the continuous process of growth and transformation.

 The Ouroboros reminds us that life is a constant state of change, where every ending also signifies a new beginning.